 - Chia seeds

-- Flaxseed oil (or extra virgin olive oil, regular canola oil and sunflower oil works as well)
+- Flaxseed oil (or extra virgin olive oil, regular canola oil, and sunflower oil work as well)

 - Non-dairy milk (preferable soy milk, oat milk, or almond milk)